Visit The Heart of Vermont

-We suggest a tour of Cabot Creamery, the birthplace of Cabot dairy products, in the morning; grab something to eat at the Cabot Village Store or Downstreet Eats restaurant; then drive 15 minutes down the road and the family can tour Agape Hill Farm (with reservations made in advance), walk a llama and do felting.
+We suggest a tour of Cabot Creamery, the birthplace of Cabot dairy products.
+In the morning; grab something to eat at the local village market, then drive 15 minutes down the road and the family can tour Agape Hill Farm (with reservations made in advance), walk a llama and do felting.
 Then it’s on to Hardwick.
 If you’ve planned through the Center for an Agricultural Economy to come on a tour day, you’ll be able to visit the Food Venture Center.
 Close to the Venture Center is Caledonia Spirits & Winery, tucked in on the banks of the Lamoille River behind Lamoille Valley Ford.
 Tour the winery and sample their unique offerings amid the peaceful fields of wildflowers on the banks of the Lamoille.
 Drive up Center Road to Greensboro and stop in at Willey’s General Store to pick up many local products.
 Pete’s Greens in Craftsbury has a unique farm stand you won’t want to miss, and Hardwick, Greensboro and Craftsbury all have their own farmer’s markets.
 Hardwick’s Farmer’s Market is on Friday’s from 3-6 at Atkins Field in Hardwick – just follow the signs!

 For a unique off road experience, wander any of our dirt back roads in any of the towns.
 Should you care for a more traditional paved version of this adventure, we suggest starting in Cabot, meandering over to Hardwick, and then taking the scenic Center Road to Greensboro and Caspian Lake.
 From there, just follow Craftsbury Road to Craftsbury – its Commons is one of the most photographed in Vermont.